KennedyPattersonTAMU/Klandle-Assignment_02/README.md

 [![4-comma][images-fig6]](https://example.com)

 *Figure 7.
-An image capture of the shaded initial simulation*
+An image capture of the shaded final simulation*

 ## Result and Future Work